3rekse/makecode-omarillo-logo-lesson5/README.md

 ## Step 9
 **Done**

-You have successfully completed your forth lesson in Turtle Logo.
+You have successfully completed your fifth lesson in Turtle Logo.

 ```ghost
 turtle.say("Hello, World!")